ItsVerday/shader-sketch/docs/guides/getting-started.md

 There are a few prerequisites for working with shader-sketch:
 - You should know how to work with HTML.
 - You need a code editor to work in.
 If you don't have one, [codepen.io](https://codepen.io/) works well as an online code editor.
-- It is highly reccomended that you know GLSL (The language shader-sketch uses for it's fragment shader code).
+- It is highly recommended that you know GLSL (The language shader-sketch uses for its fragment shader code).

 # Importing the shader-sketch library
 In order to use shader-sketch, you need to import the JavaScript library into your webpage.
 To do this, you need to add a script tag to your HTML: